 Author: Rick Riordan; Director: Chris Columbus; Release date: February 12, 2010

 The YA book community really needed some greek mythology to toss things up.
 The Percy Jackson & The Olympians book trailer is actually a series trailer (all books in one), but it’s dark, mysterious, and adventurous just like the books.
 It’s fast-paced and timed perfectly with the music.
 As it gets louder, images unfold.
 Your heartbeat will quicken; you will want to read these books.
 The Lightning Thief released in 2010 with its sequel, Sea of Monsters, following in 2013.
 Will we get Titan’s Curse someday?
 One can hope.

 Author: Richelle Mead; Director: Mark Waters; Release date: February 7, 2014

 What’s the YA genre without vampires, romance, and a lot of sarcasm?
 Vampire Academy is, perhaps, one of Mead’s biggest hits.
 The book trailer showcases the familiar iron gates to the school where most of the drama and love happens.
 The music sounds like something straight from Rose Hathaway’s butt-kicking playlist, and bonus points for including the same ‘VA’ symbol.
-The Vampire Academy movie was anticipated for years but what felt like eons.
+The Vampire Academy, as far as ya movies are concerned, was anticipated for years but what felt like eons.
 Since it did veer off from the book’s plot a bit, the movie stood on its own for its 2014 release.